 |RHETOR 205||Contemporary Rhetorical Theory and Practice||4|

-|Three elective graduate seminars (two in Rhetoric and one outside of Rhetoric)|
+|Four elective graduate seminars (three in Rhetoric and one outside of Rhetoric)|

 |RHETOR 375||Teaching Rhetoric||2|